Theatre & Drama Studies (BA Honours) (Level 8)

 About the course

-CR700 Course Location: CIT Cork School of Music, Union Quay, Cork.
+CR700 Course Location: MTU Cork School of Music, Union Quay, Cork.

 This Honours Degree course centres on theatre performance training, with supporting modules to facilitate wider career options.
 The course aims to produce artists that are physically and vocally flexible and intellectually alive and curious.